6 Economic sectors of relevance to Belgium

 The Federaal Agentschap voor Geneesmiddelen en Gezondheidsproducten (FAGG) released these guidelines in French and English for the national industry.
 These guidelines seek to protect consumers and include the CoE and EU standards.
 This agency also publishes the national regulations for the information of stakeholders.

-In this section, some initiatives from non-state actors are listed, as they can be useful for pharmaceutical corporations seeking to evaluate actual or potential human rights adverse impacts that their activities may cause.
+In this section, some initiatives from other actors are listed, as they can be useful for pharmaceutical corporations seeking to evaluate actual or potential human rights adverse impacts that their activities may cause.

 This is the association of medicine sector organisations in the that are active in Belgium.
 It brings together more than 130 pharmaceutical companies.
 These corporations aim to research and develop new medicines.
 The website provides good practices and information on the regulatory framework - for instance, on the regulation regarding the transparency in the information provided by these corporation to the users (medical doctors).
 It also provides information on Mdeon, the deontological platform for health services providers, information on authorised marketing of medicines, and other useful information such as Betransparent.be and the Sunshine Act; the deontological code of pharma.be and other international deontological codes.